0xproflupin/seahorse-university/src/counter-app/initialize-project.md

 We will initialise the project using the seahorse CLI:
 ```
-seahorse init poll
+seahorse init counter
 ```

-This will create a directory `poll` which will contain a bunch of directories and files with the following structure:
+This will create a directory `counter` which will contain a bunch of directories and files with the following structure:

 ```
-poll
+counter
 |\_ app
 |\_ migrations
 |\_ node_modules
 |\_ programs
 |\_ programs_py
     |\_ seahorse
-    |\_ poll.py
+    |\_ counter.py
     :
 |\_ target
 |\_ tests